-I’ve found out I have ideas and expectations about how it would have been with her.
-Memories have popped up of how things were when my other children were little: proud granddad and grandma, uncles and aunts and now there are also nieces and cousins, who weren’t there yet when my other babies were born.
+I’ve dicovered that I had ideas and expectations about how it would have been with her.
+Memories popped up of how things were when my other children were little: proud granddad and grandma, uncles and aunts and today there are also cousins, who weren’t there yet when my other babies were born.
 It is so sweet to see how kids try to make contact with a small baby.

 And you know, just feeding, cuddling, cherishing.
 I just miss it so much.
 I miss her so much.

 For a few weeks, I was doing so well!
-Last Sunday a pastor in a church we visited said to me that I should thank God that she is with Him.
-That she does not have to suffer.
-That she does not have to choose.
-That she is doing so great.
-And I did what he said.
-I thanked God and I meant it.
+Last Sunday a pastor in a church we visited said to me that I should thank God that she is with Him and that she doesn’t have to suffer, doesn’t have to make a choice and that she is doing so great now.
+I did what he said.
+I thanked God and meant it.
 I came out of that church a lot lighter then I came in.

-I had made a bracelet with her name on it and I wore it every day, until it broke last week.
-I wanted to burst into tears and felt so childish.
-Still, I started to browse the internet to find a real, silver bracelet with her name on it.
-But after that Sunday I did not feel the need anymore.
+I had made a bracelet with her name and wore it every day, until it broke last week.
+When that happened, I wanted to cry and felt so childish.
+I started to browse the internet to find a real, silver bracelet with her name on it.
+But after that Sunday I didn’t feel the need anymore.
 I found peace and could accept that she is with Him and that in the eyes of the world I have four children and not five.

 Until today.
-Today, that urge is back, the longing for something I can touch, something that is visible, something that helps me to not having to feel that I should ignore or neglect her.
+Now the urge is back, the longing for something I can touch, something that is visible, something that helps me to not having to feel that I should ignore or neglect her.
 Something that helps me to accept that I have five-minus-one children.